 Before the expiry of the two month notification period the governing body of the scheme will be advised if the scheme is to be recognised or not.
 If the scheme is recognised, the periodical fee will become payable.

-- Schedule 4, Paragraph 2 - for those schemes not originating from designated territories.
+- Schedule 4, Paragraph 2 - for those scheme which are not regulated in a designated territory under equivalent regulations to Isle of Man Authorised schemes.

 These schemes must be recognised on an individual basis and so are referred to as “individually recognised schemes”.
 Individually recognised schemes must appoint a representative in the Island who holds a Class 3(13) financial services licence and has the power to act generally for the governing body.
 The representative should have a written agreement in place with the governing body, which meets the requirement of Paragraph 2(8) of Schedule 4 to the CIS Act.